The UK Glow worm Survey Home Page

 After a few weeks the eggs hatch into larvae, and they remain as larvae for one or two further summers, feeding on small snails which they apparently paralyse before sucking them empty.
 The two- or maybe even three-year gap between a mating and the subsequent appearance of an adult helps to explain why you may find plenty on a site one year, yet few or none at all the next.
 And, of course, sites where they seem to have died out can’t be written off on the basis of a single night’s search.

 How to tell adults from larvae

 The adult female and larva look very similar at first sight, so you might need to look closely.

-Have pale spots at the rear edge of each segment (see picture at right)
+Have pale spots at the rear edge of each segment (see picture at right and above)

 Are not very bright, and usually only glow for a few seconds at a time from two small points on the rear underside of their tail segments